Constant Curvature Curve Tube Codes for Low-Latency Analog Error Correction: C3T Codes

 where $\mathbf{r_k}$ is the $k$-th iterate, $\hat{\gamma}_k(\mathbf{r_k})$ is the estimate of the gradient of the objective $\gamma(\mathbf{r})=\partial J(\mathbf{r})/\partial \mathbf{r}$, and $\{a_k\}$ is a positive number sequence converging to 0.
 The $j$-th component of the stochastic perturbation gradient estimator is

 We set the random perturbation vector $\DD_k$ according to the Rademacher distribution, that is, $\DD_k$ is drawn from a Bernoulli distribution $\pm 1$ with equal probability.
 In our experiments, we set $a_k=0.01/(k+11)^{0.602}$ and $c_k=0.01/(k+1)^{0.101}$, which are adjustable and key parameters for tuning the SPSA performance.
 We iterate until the deviation between consecutive cost function evaluations is less than a tolerance level of $10^{-3}$.
+In order to achieve a more optimal choice of radii, we improved the SPSA algorithm by restarting its operation after a certain period of time using the radii obtained up until that point.
+Algorithm \ref{alg:spsa} summarizes this procedure.

+For the range of $\Delta$-values in \eqref{equ:tube_radius}, we picked a sufficiently small resolution of $10^{-4}$ to reliably find the minima shown in Figs. \ref{fig:circum_even} and \ref{fig:circum_odd}.
+Here, the tube radius is plotted as a function of $\Delta$ as it evolves over $600$ SPSA iterations.
+Note that \eqref{equ:sq_radius} is symmetrical about $\pi$ and, therefore, the search space for the minimum is reduced to $[0,\pi]$.
+For $n=4$, the smallest tube radius is found for $\Delta = \pi$.
+We observe that, for even $n$, the smallest tube radius is found at a smaller $\Delta$ as the dimensionality increases.
+This is also true for odd $n$.

-Table~\ref{tab:radii_params} shows the optimizing radii vector $\hat{\mathbf{r}}$, the global circumradius (tube radius) $\rho_{G,\mathbf{r}}$, and the tube density from (\ref{equ:density}) for a small sample of even dimensional C3T codes computed from SPSA optimization of (\ref{equ:J}).
-Similar to previous results on sphere packing ~\cite{ConwaySloane1998}, the tube packing density decreases rapidly with increase in dimensions.
+Table~\ref{tab:radii_params} shows the optimizing radii vector $\hat{\mathbf{r}}$, the global circumradius (tube radius) $\rho_{G,\mathbf{r}}$, and the tube density from (\ref{equ:density}) for a small sample of even- and odd-dimensional C3T codes computed from SPSA optimization of (\ref{equ:J}).
+Similar to previous results on sphere packing ~\cite{ConwaySloane1998}, the tube packing density decreases rapidly with an increase in dimensions.
+Table~\ref{tab:nonharmonic} lists $\rho$ for various choices of frequency parameters for $n=6$.
+In particular, the frequency parameter combination of $\{1,3,5\}$ results in a higher tube density than the $\{1,2,3\}$.